Prevent Chemical Corrosion

 Complete Corrosion Protection

-Titanium and Zirconium’s natural corrosion resistance paired with FS Precision Tech’s cost-effective casting method delivers optimum solutions for every facet of the chemical processing industry.
+Titanium and Zirconium’s natural corrosion resistance paired with FS Precision’s cost-effective casting method delivers optimum solutions for every facet of the chemical processing industry.

 - Oxidizing Chlorides

 - Hydrobromic Acid (HBr)

 Matching each chemical to their respective product and process within the industry reveals the wide scope of titanium’s utility.
 Sulfuric acid, for one, is one of the most heavily produced chemicals in the world, and is used primarily for fertilizer production.
 Phosphoric Acid is also a primary chemical in the fertilizer industry as it is developed into synthetic phosphate.
 PTA is widely known for its role in producing Polyethylene terephthalate (PET), which is the primary resin used in common plastic manufacturing.